RMNCLDYO/nextjs-postgres-drizzle-starter/README.md

 A modern, full-stack starter kit featuring Next.js 15, React 19, Tailwind CSS v4, and Drizzle ORM with PostgreSQL.
 Includes pre-configured database migrations, Biome for code quality, and shadcn/ui components for rapid UI development.

+## Template Status

+This is a starter template providing the foundational structure and configuration.
+It includes:

+- ✅ Complete project structure and configuration
+- ✅ Database schema and migration setup
+- ✅ Styling system with theme configuration
+- ✅ Code quality tools integration

+Developers will need to implement:

+- 🔄 UI components using the shadcn/ui system
+- 🔄 Database interaction from the UI
+- 🔄 API routes or server actions
+- 🔄 Authentication and authorization

 ## Features

 - 🚀 **Next.js 15** with App Router and Server Components